sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [picasso](https://github.com/wuba/Picasso), by huangwencun: Picasso是58同城推出的一款sketch生成代码插件，可将sketch设计稿自动解析成还原精准，可用度高的前端代码
+- [Crowdin for Sketch](https://github.com/crowdin/sketch-crowdin), by Crowdin: Localize the UI before programming starts.
+Translate and preview any design with ease
+- [Merge Duplicate Symbols](https://github.com/oodesign/merge-duplicate-symbols), by oodesign: Merge symbols or styles, replacing all instances and keeping overrides.
+- [Sketch Wakatime](https://github.com/wakatime/sketch-wakatime), by WakaTime: A Plugin to update your WakaTime stats automatically from Sketch.
+- [Miro Plugin for Sketch](https://github.com/miroapp/sketch_plugin), by Miro: Add, share and discuss your Sketch artboards with the team in Miro.
+The plugin allow to sync the artboards with the boards in one click
+- [Export to Proto.io](https://proto.io), by Proto.io: Give life to your Sketch designs!
+Export all or selected artboards to Proto.io screens, preserving layer positioning and hierarchy.
+By exporting to Proto.io you can link screens together, add interactions and animations.
 - [Cloudinary Plugin](https://github.com/cloudinary-devs/cloudinary-sketch-plugin), by Maya Shavin: Cloudinary plugin for Sketch projects
 - [Sketch Pexels](https://github.com/pexels/pexels-sketchplugin), by Pexels: A Pexels plugin for Sketch
 - [Brandfolder](https://github.com/brandfolder/sketch-plugin-brandfolder), by brandfolder: Easily use your digital assets from Brandfolder right within your favorite platform for digital design!
-- [Crowdin for Sketch](https://github.com/crowdin/sketch-crowdin), by Crowdin: Localize the UI before programming starts.
-Translate and preview any design with ease
 - [Stark](http://www.getstark.co), by Stark Lab, Inc.: Ensure your design is accessible and high contrast for every type of color blindness.
 - [Sketch Tailwind](https://github.com/jan-dh/sketch-tailwind), by Jan D'Hollander: Export your design to a theme-file you can use in your Tailwind Css config.
 - [File Cleaner](https://github.com/monzo/file-cleaner), by Monzo: Keep your Sketch files immaculately clean and in order.
 - [Envato Elements](https://github.com/envato/extensions-sketch-plugin), by envato: Envato Elements Sketch plugin makes it easy to import a select range of Web and Mobile UI Kits from Envato Elements!
 - [Artboard Manager](https://github.com/bomberstudios/artboard-manager#readme), by Ale Muñoz: Because moving artboards manually is *so* 2016.
-- [Merge Duplicate Symbols](https://github.com/oodesign/merge-duplicate-symbols), by oodesign: Merge symbols or styles, replacing all instances and keeping overrides.
 - [SmartTable](https://github.com/Penndo/smartTable), by Penndo:
 - [Phrase Strings Plugin](https://phrase.com/integrations/sketch/), by Phrase: Start localization during the design phase.
 Easily preview your designs in multiple languages and optimize your UI for all markets with the Phrase Strings plugin.
 - [Scale All in Place](https://github.com/delighted/sketch-scale-all-in-place), by Delighted Inc.: Scale all in place: Resize all selected shapes or layers, in place, from center.
 - [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
 - [Chromata](https://github.com/vladimir-ionita/Chromata), by Vladimir Ionița: Find rogue colors
 - [AEUX](https://github.com/google/sketch2ae), by Battle Axe: Transfer layer to After Effects
-- [Miro Plugin for Sketch](https://github.com/miroapp/sketch_plugin), by Miro: Add, share and discuss your Sketch artboards with the team in Miro.
-The plugin allow to sync the artboards with the boards in one click
 - [GuideGuide](https://guideguide.me), by Cameron McEfee: Powerful grids and guides in your favorite design tools
 - [SketchContentSync](https://github.com/contentsync/sketchcontentsync), by ContentSync: Sync sketch files with google docs.
 - [Color Copy Paste](https://github.com/sonnylazuardi/color-copy-paste), by Sonny Lazuardi Hermawan: